nearform/titus/docs/devops/README.md

 How to set up the infrastructure varies from provider to provider, so provider specific guides are listed below.
 **Note:** You need to be proficient with your chosen provider as well as in Terraform.

+### Deploy Titus on GCP Using Github Actions
+Services are deployed using [Github Actions] whenever you merge changes to the `master` branch.

+Refer to [Deploy Titus on GCP](devops/gcp/) for more details.

 ### Deploy Titus on AWS Using CircleCI
 Services are deployed using [CircleCI] which runs [Helm] to handle service updates to the running cluster.